Series: Fundamental Lessons

 “According to the grace of God which is given unto me, as a wise masterbuilder, I have laid the foundation, and another buildeth thereon.
 But let every man take heed how he buildeth thereupon.
 [11] For other foundation can no man

-desire to study the next lesson, "The Head and Authority of the
+Two "The Head and Authority of the Church."

 Home